RTBHOUSE/techblog/_posts/2021-11-26-L2-EVPN-to-L3-concept-part3.markdown

 {% endhighlight %}
 </details>

-next-hop 172.17.0.28 address is de-facto a Vlan2-interface configured on SONIC-based LEAF#1 while next-hop 172.17.1.28 address is de-facto a Vlan2-interface configured on SONIC-based LEAF#2
+next-hop 172.17.0.28 address is de-facto a Vlan2-interface configured on SONiC-based LEAF#1 while next-hop 172.17.1.28 address is de-facto a Vlan2-interface configured on SONiC-based LEAF#2.

 <details>
 <summary>